seejanerun/Partners-MLOps-Workshop/README.md

 <img src = readme_images/AddWorkspace.png width="800">
 </p>

-Click the Workspace Environment dropdown to browse all avaiable Compute Environments - ennsure that Domino-Workspace-Environment is selected.
+Type a name for the Workspace in the Workspace Name cell and next click through the available Compute Environments in the Workspace Environment drop down button.
+Next, ensure that Domino-Workspace-Environment is selected.

 Select JupyterLab as the Workspace IDE